 Entebbe

-On arrival at Entebbe airport you will be met by your guide and transferred to your accommodation.
-The rest of the day is free to relax after your journey, explore the surroundings of the lodge or take an optional excursion to the Ngamba Island Chimpanzee Sanctuary (additional cost), situated on Lake Victoria and home to more than 45 orphaned chimpanzees.
+On arrival at Entebbe airport, you're met by your guide and transferred to your accommodation.
+The rest of the day's free to relax after your journey, explore the surroundings of the lodge, relax with a good book or head out on an optional excursion.

 -